raxo9/raxo9/README.md

 ### 🎓 Computer Engineering Student | Cloud & IoT Enthusiast

-I am a final-semester Computer Engineering student with a passion for building secure, scalable, and intelligent systems.
+ Computer Engineering senior student with a passion for building secure, scalable, and intelligent systems.
 Currently, I'm diving deep into **Cloud Architecture** and **IoT Security**, while exploring the world of **AI agents**.

 ---